Air transports of heads of state and government: Kenya

-the Kenyan President primarily uses Kenya Airways for his international travel.

 The government of Kenya currently operates a Fokker 70 registered KAF308 and officially named "Harambee One".
 It was purchased in 1995 and used for the first time on 26 January 1996 by President Daniel arap Moi.
-The Fokker is only used for inner African or European travel.
+The Fokker is only used for transportation within Africa or for travel to Europe.

+The Kenyan President primarily uses Kenya Airways for long-haul international travel.

 Liberia

 The government of Liberia mainly uses commercial and corporate jets for travel.